-No. Control/Indicator Description 1 Alphanumeric display Provides supplemental information relevant to the current functional condition of the control panel 2 Cursor switches On command menus: Up and down arrows move the cursor up or down one line at a time Left and right arrows move the cursor left or right one character at a time in a data entry field On event message screens:Up and down arrows scroll through the messagesLeft and right arrows do not perform any function 3 Help switch Displays additional information about the selected event message 4 Status switch Displays the Status menu from which you can identify system components that are active, disabled, or in the test state 5 System Reset switch Restores the system to the normal state provided that no inputs are latched in the active state.
+No. Control/Indicator Description 1 Alphanumeric display Provides supplemental information relevant to the current functional condition of the control panel 2 Left and right cursor switches On command menus, moves the cursor left or right one character at a time in a data entry field On event message screens, selects the previous or next event message queue 3 Help switch Displays additional information about the selected event message 4 Status switch Displays the Status menu from which you can identify system components that are active, disabled, or in the test state 5 System Reset switch Restores the system to the normal state provided that no inputs are latched in the active state.
 The LED next to the switch indicates the function is active.
 Requires the level 2 password or enable controls key to operate.
 6 Alarm Silence switch Turns off (silences) all active audible and common alarm output device types, and if configured, all visible device types.
 Pressing the switch again turns them on.
 The LED next to the switch indicates the function is active.
 Requires the level 2 password or the enable controls key to operate.
+7 Drill switch Turns on all audible, visible, and common alarm output device types.
+Pressing the switch again turns them off.
+The LED next to the switch indicates the function is active.
+Requires the level 2 password to operate.
+8 Numeric keypad Enters the number or selects the menu item shown on the button face